 To carry out a gybe or jibe in an [ aft mainsheet ] sailing dinghy differs from gybing with a centre-mainsheet with the helmsman changing hands on the mainsheet and tiller prior to the gybe and facing aft during the gybe.
 The helmsman cannot see in front of the boat during the manoeuvre, necessitating the gybe to be completed quickly.
 The crew crosses the sailboat facing forwards.

 The common problem with aft mainsheets is that the falls (loops) of the mainsheet catch on the corners of the transom as the boom swings across.
 If this occurs, incorporate a flick of the mainsheet into the gybing sequence when the boom moves toward the centre.
 This flick procedure produces an ‘S’ bend in the sheet lifting it above the corner and requires trial and error to perfect it.

 It is possible to gybe while sailing on a dead run with no course alteration at all, or only a minor one.
 On a run, the sails are set to their farthest extent.
 Gybing requires the sail to be rotated through approximately 160° from one side to the other.

-On a dead run the helmsman positions himself in the middle of the sailboat with the crew balancing the boat where necessary.
+The helmsman positions himself in the middle of the sailboat with the crew balancing the boat where necessary.
 On the helmsman calling "gybe-oh", the crew clutches the boom vang swinging the boom across.